tytydraco/yessleep/out/I_was_an_editor_for_a_TV_show_about_the_paranormal_The_following_interview_was_never_aired.md

 \[Interviewee raises fist to his ear and shakes it.
 A low hum is heard.
 Roughly  twenty seconds pass.
 Interviewee looks visibly distressed.
 Interviewee grabs keys off coffee table and proceeds to repeatedly stab self in the neck\]

 RR: Burn my brain!
-Burn my brain!
-Burn my brain!
+Fucking burn it!
+Burn it to ash!
 Burn my—

 \[Recording ends\]